tidymodels/recipes/tests/testthat/_snaps/unknown.md

     Condition
       Error in `step_unknown()`:
       Caused by error in `prep()`:
-      !
-All columns selected for the step should be string, factor, or ordered.
+      x All columns selected for the step should be string, factor, or ordered.
+      * 1 integer variable found: `sqft`

 ---